GitExplorer1243/SVBO-Unofficial-Update/README.md

 # SVBO-Unofficial-Update
-This is an unofficial update to Theoddon's mod, Stardew Valley Balance Overhaul.
+This is the github repo of an unofficial update to Theoddon's mod, Stardew Valley Balance Overhaul.

 Why this update?